Fr4cK5/spear/README.md

 - `maxitemsforautoupdate` Maximum amount of items to automatically filter and update the list while typing making it feel "realtime"
 - `integrations`
     - `explorer` Enable the explorer integration
-    - `editcmd` The command to be executed when opening a file from the UI's list via `LCtrl+LButton`
+    - `editcmd` The command to be executed when opening a file from the UI's list via `LAlt+LButton` or `f` in Vim-Mode
 - `native` How many items the list view can display at a time
     - `maxitemsforautoupdate` Same as above.
 This value overrides the one above if you're using `Spear-Native`
     - `autofreebuffer` Automatically free the buffer and release the memory
     - `autofreetimeout` The time (seconds) `Spear-Native` must be in idle (on user-interaction) to automatically free the buffers
 - `vim`
-    - `enabled` Enable vim keybinds when the list view is in focus
+    - `enabled` Enable vim keybinds when the list view is in focus.
+This will disable the "find item via pressing the first letter of its name" feature.
     - `list_up` Keybind to go up
     - `list_down` Keybind to go down
     - `half_viewport_up` Keybind to go up half a viewport